Responsible Conduct of Research

 - Mentor/mentee responsibilities and relationships

-- Collaborative research, including collaborations with industry
+- Collaborative research, including collaborations with industry and investigators and institutions in other countries

 - Research misconduct and policies for handling misconduct